 The big question is, are you, like me in the beginning, offering up classes or lessons as your first response when your child says they are interested in something?
 That’s a major clue.
 Stop doing that.
 For now, challenge yourself to think of other ways to meet and expand their interests.
 And there ARE other ways.
 You might just need work a bit harder to find them right now.
 Deschooling.
 It’s worth it.
 It helps you see the bigger picture.
 It helps you discover the world of learning that is waiting outside the classroom.

 Do they like the water?
 Take them public swimming regularly.
 Visit a nearby lake to play in the water.
+Don’t forget to buy them wetsuits first, you can check out mens wetsuits at Buy4Outdoors store for affordable ones.
 Rent a paddleboat.
 Float with life jackets.
 Blow bubbles in the water.
 Take a snorkel and mask in the bathtub.
 Set up the sprinkler to run through or a small wading pool.
 In short, help them enjoy the water.
 Over time, you’ll see them learning.
 From blowing bubbles, to putting their face in, to dunking their heads, to jumping off the side of the pool or dock—it’s beautiful to watch, and not a swimming lesson in sight.
 Maybe there will be eventually; maybe they’ll want to learn more formal swim strokes or water rescue techniques.
 But the point is, you’ll discover that there doesn’t “have to” be lessons.

 Eventually both you and your kids will realize that classes and lessons and textbooks are just a few of the options on the huge learning platter of life and they will have no intrinsic value over and above any other offering.
 Their choices will be based on what they’re interested in and how they personally like to learn things.
 Not on anyone else’s expectations about their learning.
 And neither will yours!
 Because we’re all learning, all the time.

 Another step on the deschooling journey.